Flag Football League Rules

 -

-Pass Interference: Any physically restricting action by a defensive or offensive player to disrupt the other team’s ability to catch a pass.
+Any physically restricting action by a defensive or offensive player to disrupt the other team’s ability to catch a pass.
 Includes holding/grabbing the other player’s shirt, arms, or hips, as well as any action to push-off the other player in order to create separation.

 Offensive PI: Results in a loss of down and the ball is reverted to the original yardage. (if it was 2nd down when the penalty occurred, it would now be 4th down)

-Defensive PI: Results in an Automatic first down being awarded to the offense and the ball is placed at the spot of the infraction.
 In the case of a defensive PI in the endzone the ball is placed half the distance to the endzone.

 -